- Bankroll

 - 01Pull every book's posted price for the market.

-8 books, fetched from The Odds API.
+8 books fetched from our multi-book aggregator.
 We track who's quoting and how stale.

 - 02Strip the vig.